mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 A good practice is to use job array, which is much more effecient.
 Refer to [this page](https://github.mit.edu/MGHPCC/OpenMind/wiki/How-to-submit-a-job-array%3F) for details of job array.

 However, if a user submits too many jobs in a short time period, even with a job array, it will still slow down the Slurm scheduler.
-The maximum number of jobs per user on the cluster is set to be 500, so that there are not too many jobs are queueing in a time peiriod.
+The maximum number of jobs per user on the cluster is set to be 500, so that there are not too many jobs queuing in a time peiriod.
 It is good for a user to submit up to 500 jobs with a job array.

 ???
 "Terminology: job and job array"
-    On this page, the word job means either an invividualy job or a task in a job array.
+    On this page, the word job means either an individual job or a task in a job array.
 For example, submitting a job array with 100 tasks means submitting 100 jobs.

 When a user needs to run a program for more than 500 times, it is recommended to combine serial execution and/or parallel execution with job array.